Skip to content

 Closure and dressing

-Procedures I can associate with rhinoseptoplasty
+Procedures I can combine with rhinoseptoplasty

 Mentoplasty: balancing the profile

 The chin and nose are the two structures that most influence the facial profile.
 A retruded chin can make a normal nose appear large.
-Mentoplasty — advancement or recession of the chin with a silicone implant — is a frequent complement to rhinoseptoplasty and dramatically improves profile harmony.
+Mentoplasty — advancement or recession of the chin with a silicone implant — is a frequent complement to rhinoseptoplasty and dramatically improves profile balance.

 Blepharoplasty: rejuvenating the gaze